djl218/TypeScript/README.md

 # Part 9

-This repository contains the exercises for the TypeScript section of the Full Stack Open from the University of Helsinki.
+This repository contains the exercises for the TypeScript section (part 9) of the Full Stack Open from the University of Helsinki.